linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Three DCF Valuation.md

 With this approach capital cash flows are then discounted at the return on assets.
 This implicitly assumes that interest tax shields are as risky as the firm and are discounted at the return on assets.
 This is true when debt is a fixed proportion of value.
 Under this assumption the capital cash flow approach will generate the same results as the WACC approach.
 Furthermore if the debt is forecasted in levels instead of a debt-to-value ratio the CCF approach is easier to use because the tax shield are simple to calculate and to include in the CCF.

-If the forecasted debt levels imply a change in the debt-to-value ratio, the CCF retains his simplicity since the discount rate, the return on assets, is independent of the capital structure and can be used for every forecast period.
+If the forecasted debt levels imply a change in the debt-to-value ratio, the CCF retains its simplicity since the discount rate, the return on assets, is independent of the capital structure and can be used for every forecast period.
 Therefore the approach is easier to apply in transactions involving change in capital structure such as a LBO or a restructuring.
 However in this case discounting the interest tax shields at Ra is a simplifying assumption since the risk of those cash flows is not anymore the same as the risk associate with the firm.

 ## Numerical Example